Checkmk/checkmk/CONTRIBUTING.md

 Curly braces are used on `${arrays[@]}` and `${variable/modif/ications}`.
 To maintain consistency, you should use curly braces on normal variables too.

-Curly braces around variables improves readability when syntax colouring is not available.
+Curly braces around variables improves readability when syntax coloring is not available.
 ${this_variable} stands out within this block of text.

 They also allow us to more robustly format outputs e.g.